 Did he mean they were going to customize the trip to satisfy each individual taste?
 No. But as much as they could do to keep people happy, they would.

 “In the Wake of the Vikings Itinerary”

 When you’re researching expedition cruises, it’s important to note the itineraries are just a “sample,” not a given.
 Weather conditions or wildlife sightings can alter the day’s trajectory, and that’s ok; you want the expedition to be nimble.
 Big ships with strict port requirements and docking deadlines don’t have the luxury to hang out for two hours watching a pod of whales hunt.

 Expedition ships do.

-Consider the “Wake of the Vikings” Greenland cruise itinerary the same way.
+Consider the “Wake of the Vikings” Greenland expedition cruise itinerary the same way.
 While the major archeological sites are scheduled (weather permitting), your ship may explore different fjords or make landings in different spots, that kind of thing.
 Also, be prepared for change.
-In the morning you may think you’re doing X and by the afternoon something and you’re doing Y. That’s the nature of the beast.
+In the morning, you may think you’re doing X, and by the afternoon, something and you’re doing Y. That’s the nature of the beast.

 If you’re the type that needs everything just so, expedition cruising is not for you.